fransonsr/spring-cloud-contract-excellence/README.md

 local Maven repoistory to look for the stubs.
 This is only for this demo.
 In a real application of Spring Cloud Contract the parameter would need to be set to `workOffline=false` to pull the latest stub artifact from Nexus.

+You need to build the `api` first, to generate the stub artifact for the other apps.